cbm-sh/shell-spinners/README.md

 ### Initializing a Loader

-You can initialize a loader by its name or id:
+You can initialize any loader by its name.

 ```typescript
 import { initLoader } from 'cli-loaders';